datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 control capabilities their work also becomes more transparent, open, and reproducible.

-.. findoutmore:: Software Requirements

-   - git-annex version 7.20 or newer
-   - DataLad version 0.12.5 (or later), or any DataLad development version more recent than May 2019 (critical feature: https://github.com/datalad/datalad/pull/3402)
-   - The ``cfg_inm7`` run procedure as provided with ``pip install git+https://jugit.fz-juelich.de/inm7/infrastructure/inm7-datalad.git``
-   - Server side: 7z needs to be in the path.

 .. rubric:: Footnotes

+.. [#f1]  The two-level structure (3 ID characters as one subdirectory, the
+          remaining ID characters as the next subdirectory) exists to avoid exhausting file system limits on the number of files/folders within a directory.

-.. [#f1] To re-read about how git-annex's object tree works, check out section
+.. [#f2] To re-read about how git-annex's object tree works, check out section
          :ref:`symlink`, and pay close attention to the hidden section.
          Additionally, you can find much background information in git-annex's `documentation <https://git-annex.branchable.com/internals/>`_.

-.. [#f2] To re-read about DataLad's run-procedures, check out section
+.. [#f3] To re-read about DataLad's run-procedures, check out section
          :ref:`procedures`.
 You can find the source code of the procedure `on GitLab <https://jugit.fz-juelich.de/inm7/infrastructure/inm7-datalad/blob/master/inm7_datalad/resources/procedures/cfg_inm7.py>`_.